3 Aspects to Unravel Mystery of Incarnation of Jesus

-1. The Lord Jesus became flesh to redeem mankind.
+First, the Lord Jesus became flesh to redeem mankind.

-From Biblical records we know: By the end of the Age of Law, people had become increasingly corrupt and were unable to obey the law.
-Everyone was in constant danger of being convicted by law and sentenced to death for breaking it.
-In order for people to continue to survive, in the Age of Grace, the first incarnation of God was nailed to the cross as a sin offering, taking on all of man’s sins.
-So all we have to do is pray to God, confess, and repent when we commit sins.
-As a result, He will pardon our sins, and thus we can come before Him and receive His continued blessings and guidance.
+From Biblical records we know the following: By the end of the Age of Law, people had become increasingly corrupt and were unable to obey the law.
+Everyone was in constant danger of being convicted by the law and sentenced to death for breaking it.
+For the sake of mankind’s survival, during the Age of Grace, the first incarnation of God was nailed to the cross as a sin offering, taking on all of man’s sins.
+All we have to do is, confess and repent when we commit sins.
+If we do this, He will pardon our sins and thus, we can come before Him and receive His continued blessings and guidance.
 Such outcomes are only made possible by the work of God incarnate.
-God is the Spirit, and it was not possible for the Spirit of God to be crucified.
-Only if God was incarnated as a man, could He redeem man from sin through His crucifixion; only in this way can man receive His salvation.
-From this we can see that the incarnation of the Lord Jesus was entirely for the sake of redeeming mankind.
-Just as God’s word says, “By the same token, during the first incarnation, only the flesh of God incarnate could redeem man through His crucifixion, whereas there would have been no way for the Spirit of God to be crucified as a sin offering for man.
+God is the Spirit and it was not possible for the Spirit of God to be crucified.
+Only if God was incarnated as a man could He redeem man from sin through His crucifixion.
+This was the only way in which man could receive His salvation.
+From this, we can see that the Lord Jesus’ incarnation was entirely for the sake of redeeming mankind.
+Just as God’s words says, “By the same token, during the first incarnation, only the flesh of God incarnate could redeem man through His crucifixion, whereas there would have been no way for the Spirit of God to be crucified as a sin offering for man.
 God could directly become flesh to serve as a sin offering for man, but man could not directly ascend to heaven to take the sin offering that God had prepared for him.
-This being so, all that is possible would be to ask God to run back and forth a few times between heaven and earth, not to have man ascend to heaven to take this salvation, for man had fallen and moreover man simply could not ascend to heaven, much less obtain the sin offering.
-Therefore, it was necessary for Jesus to come among men and personally do the work that simply could not be accomplished by man.”
+This being so, all that is possible would be to ask God to run back and forth a few times between heaven and earth, not to have man ascend to heaven to take this salvation, for man had fallen and, moreover, man simply could not ascend to heaven, much less obtain the sin offering.
+Therefore, it was necessary for Jesus to come among mankind and personally do the work that simply could not be accomplished by man.”